Skip to content

 Bornean_stubtail__17

-The Bornean stubtail is a species of bird that belongs to the Cettiidae family of cettiid warblers.
+The Bornean stubtail is a bird species belonging to the Cettiidae family of cettiid warblers.
 It is native to the island of Borneo, where it inhabits the forests and undergrowth of montane forests at elevations ranging from 750 to 3,150 meters.

 This species is mainly found in the mountainous regions of Borneo, where they live and breed in the dense forest floor and undergrowth.

-The Bornean stubtail prefers to forage in the shady and humid environments of the montane forests, where they feed on a variety of insects and other small invertebrates.
+The Bornean stubtail prefers to forage in the shady and humid environments of the montane forests, where they feed on various insects and other small invertebrates.

 It is an important species to the local ecosystem, as it helps to control insect populations and disperses seeds and other plant matter.